Muhammad-Rafay5/Rafay-Demo/README.md

 # Rafay-Demo
-This is my first Git repository
+This is my first Git repository.
+Author: Muhammad Rafay